DONATE TO GPLI

 • Causes:

-• Poor surface wettability/ocular surface disease
+• Poor surface wettability of the lens/ocular surface disease

 • Management: